The Soldier's Details

 Fanny was unaware her ‘baby’ son Bill had been KIA Singapore 11 Feb 1942.

-The Poole family learned of Bill’s death in April 1946.
+The Poole family received final confirmation of Bill’s death in April 1946.

 In 1950, Bill’s only brother John Arthur (named after their father) was accidently killed in a motor cycle accident.